What kinds of research topics is MPS interested in exploring?

 -External evaluators of grant funded programs or initiatives where the application fee was budgeted as an in-kind contribution from the district or where MPS is the fiscal agent

 If you are not an MPS employee wishing to submit an application, you will need to remit a fee of $100 in order to have your application reviewed.
 Fees can be paid via mail or in person using cash, check, or money order.
 Checks or money orders should be made out to Milwaukee Public Schools.
 Payment can be mailed to: Milwaukee Public Schools, Research & Evaluation, Attn: Amy Nelson Christensen, 5225 W. Vliet St., Milwaukee, WI 53208.

 Please note that applications that require a fee will not be reviewed if payment is not received by the review date.

-Please contact Amy Nelson Christensen, Research Specialist, prior to completing the application or reaching out to district employees about your project.
+Please contact Marc Sanders in the Department of Research, Assessment, and Data prior to completing the application or reaching out to district employees about your project.
 After learning about your project, you will be directed to the appropriate administrator for a letter of support.*